 In fact, even children can meditate with these techniques (and should—read that link to see why).

-Buddhist breathing meditations, at their simplest, are about mindfully observing the breath as it moves around the body.
+Buddhist breathing meditations are all about mindfully observing the breath as it moves around the body.
 (I’ll teach you how to do this in just a moment).

 All we do is focus the mind on the breath as we take 108 breaths.
 This is usually done using a meditation mala [READ: Best Malas To Buy].

 There are over 100 benefits of meditation (it is quite stunning how meditation helps so many areas of your life).

 Breathing meditations are good for health, happiness, and well-being.
 And they are also very good for people interested in learning meditation.